TylorChan/Recommend-system-replication-project/readme.md

 ### Datasets

 - Processed datasets (Inspired, Redial, Reddit) are in ```datasets``` folder.
-- The additional dataset we want to test is from [Recommendation as a Communication Game:
+- We post-processed the additional dataset GoRecDial from [Recommendation as a Communication Game:
-Self-Supervised Bot-Play for Goal-oriented Dialogue](https://arxiv.org/pdf/1909.03922), (can be found in [Google Drive](https://drive.google.com/drive/folders/1nilk6FUktW2VjNlATdM0VMehzSOPIvJ0))
+Self-Supervised Bot-Play for Goal-oriented Dialogue](https://arxiv.org/pdf/1909.03922), (can be found in [Google Drive](https://drive.google.com/drive/folders/1nilk6FUktW2VjNlATdM0VMehzSOPIvJ0)).
--

 ### Training

 - Training code is in ```train_knnlm.py```, see ```modeling_nmf.py``` for the actual knnlm model.
-- See ```train_knnlm.sh``` for bash commands for training the model.
+- See ```train_knnlm.slurm``` for bash commands for training the model.

 ### Inference
 - see ```inference_knnlm.ipynb``` for the code for tuning number of neighbors to use for the KNN component and doing inference on test set for the datasets.